 What does on the mend mean?

 On the mend means “getting better from an illness or injury.”
-If someone is on the mend, they have reached a turning point and are starting to heal or experience fewer symptoms.
+If someone is on the mend, they’re starting to heal or experience fewer symptoms.

-You can use the phrase “on the mend” to refer to yourself or another person (e.g., in get well soon messages).
-For example, one might write, “I’m sorry you’ve been sick, but I’m glad you’re on the mend.”
+You can use the phrase “on the mend” to refer to yourself or another person (e.g., in get well soon messages or get well soon cards).
+For example, you could say, “I’m sorry you’ve been sick, but I’m glad you’re on the mend.”

-“On the mend” is a casual expression, but if you ever need to see a formal alternative, why not try the QuillBot Paraphraser?
+“On the mend” is a casual expression, but if you need something more formal, try QuillBot’s free Paraphraser.